Mercer University: Columbus campus

 In February 2012, Mercer announced the establishment of a new campus in Columbus.
 The campus was the third for the School of Medicine, which has existing campuses in Macon and Savannah.
 The campus partnered with two regional hospitals, The Medical Center and St. Francis Hospital, and beginning in the summer of 2012, offered clinical rotations for third and fourth year students.
-On September 3, 2020, the University broke ground for a new School of Medicine campus in Columbus to accommodate the expansion to a full four-year M.D. program.
+On September 3, 2020, the university broke ground for a new School of Medicine campus in Columbus to accommodate the expansion to a full four-year M.D. program.
 The initial cohort of first-year M.D. students began classes in August 2021 and the new campus was completed in December 2021.

 Teaching hospitals

-Mercer is affiliated with five teaching hospitals – Memorial University Medical Center in Savannah; Atrium Health Navicent The Medical Center and Piedmont Medical Center in Macon; and Piedmont Columbus Regional Hospital and St. Francis Hospital in Columbus.
+Mercer is affiliated with five teaching hospitals – Memorial University Medical Center in Savannah; Atrium Health Navicent The Medical Center; Piedmont Medical Center in Macon; Piedmont Columbus Regional Hospital; and St. Francis Hospital in Columbus.